Blues

 Over a period of two semesters you will engage in in-depth studies of the styles and traditions of blues music.
 Performing and collective music-making are key components of the blues programme.

-Once you have completed your studies as a blues student, you will be knowledgeable about one of the most fundamental musical genres to permeate contemporary popular music.
+Once you have completed your studies as a blues student, you will have acquired good knowledge about one of the most fundamental musical genres to permeate contemporary popular music.

 Performance and music-making